cord-burmeister/x3plus_docs/docs/11-L1 - Base/110-Battery.md

 ## Code

-!!! warning "TODO"

-Here is a sample ROS 2 Python node that publishes battery state based on the above calculations:
+Here is ROS 2 Python code that publishes battery state based on the above calculations:

 ```python
 import rclpy